BrockDSL/Katia-Tarasuk-DSL-Project/README.md

     a) Worked through file and edited according to specifications

-    Note: be sure to edit the name beside the 'metadata' tag to the name of your cs file that contains your metadata
+    Note: be sure to edit the name beside the 'metadata' tag to the name of your csv file that contains your metadata

 8) Published digital collection through master branch